AbimbolaAyo/LITA_CAPSTONE_PROJECT-SALES-DATA/README.md

 ## CONCLUSION:

-The retail shops in the North and west region need more focus and attention on
+The retail shops in the North and west regions need more focus and attention on

 - boosting revenue through marketing strategies
 - studying market trends within the region to adequately decode the highest-selling product in the region, so as to stock more.